albrechtjan/workload/README.md

 ## Installation
-  * The website is using the [Django web framework](https://www.djangoproject.com/), version 1.7.1 Therefore a web server (apache2, nginx) with an installation of Django and all its dependencies is needed.
+  * The website is using the [Django web framework](https://www.djangoproject.com/), version 1.9.7 Therefore a web server (apache2, nginx) with an installation of Django and all its dependencies is needed.
 Django is extremely well documented.
 For starters, here are:
     * [Installation instructions](https://docs.djangoproject.com/en/1.7/topics/install/)
     * [Deployment instructions](https://docs.djangoproject.com/en/1.7/howto/deployment/wsgi/)
     * [A beginners tutorial](https://docs.djangoproject.com/en/1.7/intro/tutorial01/) in case you are intersted in understanding the architecture of django projects and apps.
-   Please consider that Django is under active developmnent and despite the developer's care for backwards compatibility, newer versions of Django might not always work.
-   This project targets version 1.7.1, you might have to update the code to run with newer versions.
+  * Please consider that Django is under active developmnent and despite the developer's care for backwards compatibility, newer versions of Django might not always work.
+This project was tested with version 1.9.7, you might have to update the code to run with newer versions.

   * To install the workload project, just clone the repository to your server.
 The Django project directory is `server-side/workload`.
   * You will also have to install the [`django-shibboleth-adapter`](https://github.com/KonstantinSchubert/django-shibboleth-adapter) Django app.

+## Currently installed setup for `survey.zqa.tu-dresden.de`
+ * The current setup is installed on a Debain machine with public DNS `survey.zqa.tu-dresden.de`.
+ * The django project is located in `/home/kon`
+ * Django is installed in a virtual environment which can be activated by entering `workon workload` in the shell.
+ * The `django-shibboleth-adapter` is cloned into `/home/kon` and its app directory is symlinked from the Django project directory,  `/home/kon/workload/server-side/workload`
+ * The project is configured to use a MySQL database which is daily backed up into `database-backup`. **This backup is not rotating and must therefore be purged regularily, especially if the database grows.
+ * An apache server is used to serve the site.
+The necessary configs can be found in `/etc/apache2/sites-enabled/`.
+Server logs are in `/var/log/apache2`.

 ## Download and analyse the data from the database